Maginnis & Walsh: Boston College, Chestnut Hill

-Maginnis also designed the chancel at Trinity Church in Copley Square, the high altar at St. Patrick's Cathedral, New York, and the Massachusetts Veterans War Memorial Tower on the summit of Mount Greylock.
+Maginnis also designed the chancel at Trinity Church in Copley Square, the high altar at St. Patrick's Cathedral in Midtown Manhattan, and the Massachusetts Veterans War Memorial Tower on the summit of Mount Greylock.

-The firm also built St. Aidan's Church (Brookline, Massachusetts) (1911) where Maginnis was a parishioner.
-The church where John F. Kennedy was christened, St. Aidan's, has since been closed and converted to housing.
+The firm also built St. Aidan's Church in Brookline, Massachusetts in 1911, where Maginnis was a parishioner and where former U.S. President John F. Kennedy was christened; St. Aidan's, has since been closed and converted to housing.

 Maginnis and Walsh and Kennedy (1941–1956)

-Maginnis designed the bronze doors at St. Patrick's Cathedral (Manhattan) to replace the original wooden ones.
+Maginnis designed the bronze doors at St. Patrick's Cathedral to replace the original wooden ones.
 Each 16 1/2-foot by 5 1/2-foot door weighs 9,200 pounds and is decorated with sculptures of saints created by John Angel.
 The doors were blessed by Cardinal Spellman and opened for the first time just before Christmas 1949.
 In 2013, the doors underwent a major conservation and restoration.

 Maginnis and Walsh were the original architects for St. Julia Church, in Weston, Massachusetts, in 1919.
 The firm returned in 1961 to design an addition to the back of St. Julia Church to increase seating capacity.